Robert Serebrenik: Life

 Serebrenik then returned to Luxembourg and tried to save the remaining thousand Jews in the country from being deported East, and while he failed to save the rest of the remaining community he managed to organize a transport of 250 Jews to Lisbon.
 While walking home from the Great Synagogue of Luxembourg one Shabbat, Nazi thugs almost beat him to death.
 The Nazis began demolishing the Synagogue shortly afterwards.
-He stayed in Luxembourg as long as he could, and in June 1941 he left on one of the last convoys out of the country.
-He went to America later that month with his wife and 61 other refugees from Luxembourg and settled in New York City.
+He stayed in Luxembourg as long as he could.
+On 27 May 1941 he left on one of the last convoys out of the country.
+On 10 June he and his wife left Lisbon aboard the Portuguese ship Mouzinho with 61 other refugees from Luxembourg.
+The ship reached Staten Island on 21 June, and the Serebreniks settled in New York City.
 In 1942, he and other Luxembourg Jewish refugees established Congregation Ramath Orah and became its rabbi.
 In 1961, he went to Israel and testified in the Eichmann trial.
 He was active in the Union of Orthodox Rabbis of the United States and Canada, the Manhattan Day School and the World Jewish Congress.

-In 1930, Serebrenik married Julia Herzog of Vienna.
+In 1930 Serebrenik married Julia Herzog of Vienna.

 Serebrenik died at home from a heart attack on February 11, 1965.